Moussa Dadis Camara: Assassination attempt

 On 3 December 2009, Camara was shot by men under the command of his aide-de-camp, Abubakar "Toumba" Diakite.
 A government spokesman (Idrissa Cherif) said he was only lightly wounded, but anonymous junta officials said Camara was in a serious condition after being shot in the head.
 Camara's bodyguard and driver were killed in the attack.

-On 4 December, The New York Timess sources suggested that Camara had in fact left the country for medical treatment in Morocco, amidst claims by officials that he was not in serious condition.
+On 4 December, sources told The New York Times that Camara had in fact left the country for medical treatment in Morocco, amidst claims by officials that he was not in serious condition.

 Vice-president (and defense minister) Sékouba Konaté flew back from Lebanon to run the country.
 With Camara still in rehabilitation, the United States government expressed its desire to see Camara kept out of Guinea.
 Konaté was appointed head of the Transition regime tasked with the preparation of the 2010 presidential election, because: "All of Camara’s actions were ill concealed attempts to take over… we’re not getting that same sense from Konate," according to the United States Deputy Secretary of State William Fitzgerald.

 On 16 December 2009, Diakite was still in hiding.

 On 17 December 2009, a United States diplomatic agent sent information that Camara's health was "not expected to return fully to [its] previous state" following the assassination attempt.
 Possible plans for restoring order were discussed.

+Exile

 On 12 January 2010, Camara was flown to Burkina Faso.
 After meeting in Ouagadougou on 13 and 14 January, on 15 January, Camara, Konaté and Blaise Compaoré, former President of Burkina Faso, produced a formal statement of twelve principles promising a return of Guinea to civilian rule within six months.
 It was agreed that the military would not contest the forthcoming elections, and Camara would continue his recovery outside Guinea.
 On 21 January 2010 the military junta appointed Jean-Marie Doré as Prime Minister of a six-month transition government, leading up to elections.

-Moussa has been exiled in Burkina Faso since 2010, and while living there has converted from Islam to Catholicism, changing his birth name of "Moussa" (Moses) to its French form, "Moïse".
+Moussa lived in exile in Ouagadougou.
+During this time he converted from Islam to Catholicism, changing his birth name of "Moussa" (Moses) to its French form, "Moïse".
 In October 2016, Camara retired from the presidency of his party, the Patriotic Forces for Democracy and Development (FPDD) and announced that he would not participate in the next municipal and legislative elections.
+He briefly returned to Guinea in 2013, crossing the land border from Liberia to attend his mother's funeral.
+Another visit was thwarted in 2015 after President Alpha Conde forced him to deplane a commercial flight during a stopover in Côte d'Ivoire.
+On 22 December 2021, Camara returned to Guinea.